 I remember one night, I went out with another girl who was working with me to hang out with the horses.
 And you know, they’re kind of this mix between being familiar with people but still a little bit wild, and so we just walked out there, and sat on this beautiful green hillside in Ireland, and looked out over the valley and hung out with the horses.
 That’s definitely one memory I have that sticks out, just as a nice moment.

-Q: Do you have any recommendations for someone looking to take a “horse holiday” in Ireland?
+Q: Do you have any recommendations for someone looking to take a “horse holiday” and work with horses in Ireland?

 I guess there are two types of horse holidays, right?
 If you want to go on a “holiday” and include horses in that holiday – like you want to go riding for the day – or if you want to ride every day.
 The second yard I worked at was in County Clare in the Ennis area – the west of Ireland.
 A place like that is… well, Ireland is absolutely stunning across the board.
 There’s no question; you can’t go wrong.